 On November 25, 2014, UMB Bank ("UMB"), as successor indenture trustee for CEOC's 8.50% Senior Secured Notes due 2020 (the "CEOC 8.50% Senior Secured Notes"), filed a verified complaint in Delaware Chancery Court against CERP, CEC, CEOC, CAC, CGP, CES, and against individual past and present CEC board members Loveman, Benjamin, Bonderman, Davis, Press, Rowan, Sambur, Hession, Colvin, Kleisner, Swann, Williams, Housenbold, Cohen, Stauber, and Winograd, alleging generally that defendants improperly stripped CEOC of certain assets, wrongfully effected a release of CEC's parent guarantee of the CEOC 8.50% Senior Secured Notes and committed other wrongs.
 Among other things, UMB asked the court to appoint a receiver over CEOC.
 In addition, the suit pleads claims for fraudulent conveyances/transfers, insider preferences, illegal dividends, declaratory judgment (for breach of contract as regards to the parent guarantee and also as to certain covenants in the bond indenture), tortious interference with contract, breach of fiduciary duty, usurpation of corporate opportunities, and unjust enrichment, and seeks monetary, equitable and declaratory relief.
 The lawsuit has been automatically stayed with respect to CEOC during its Chapter 11 bankruptcy process.
 Pursuant to a Restructuring Support and Forbearance Agreement entered into by CEC and CEOC with certain creditors (as amended, the "First Lien Bond RSA"), the lawsuit also has been stayed in its entirety (including with respect to CERP), with the consent of all of the parties to it.
-The consensual stay will expire upon the termination of the First Lien Bond RSA.

 Although the claims and demands described above against CERP are not currently being litigated, the Company believes that such claims and demands are without merit and is prepared to defend itself vigorously.
-While the claims against CEOC have been stayed due to the Chapter 11 process, in some instances, the actions against CEC have been allowed to continue, and CERP believes there is a reasonably possible likelihood of an adverse outcome as to CEC.
+The claims against CEOC have been stayed due to the Chapter 11 process, and the actions against CEC also have been stayed.
+Should the actions against CEC ultimately resume, CERP believes there is a reasonably possible likelihood of an adverse outcome as to CEC.
 We are not able to reasonably estimate a range of reasonably possible losses should any of the noteholder disputes ultimately be resolved against CEC.
 Should any of the noteholder disputes ultimately be resolved through litigation outside of the financial restructuring of CEOC, and should a court find in favor of the claimants in any of these noteholder disputes, such determination could have a material adverse effect on our business, financial condition, results of operations, and cash flows.